Anne Froelick

 Anne Froelick Taylor (December 8, 1913 – January 26, 2010) was an American screenwriter from 1941 to 1950, and later a playwright and novelist.
-Her screenwriting career ended when she was harassed by the HUAC and then blacklisted.
+Her screenwriting career ended when two screenwriters named Froelick as a communist before the HUAC and was then blacklisted.

 Early years

 Anne Froelick was born in Hinsdale, Massachusetts on December 8, 1913.
 At three years old, her mother was remarried to Louis D. Froelick (who was the co-founder and editor of the magazine Asia).
 After the marriage, Froelick adopted Anne and her sister, Peggy.
 Her family moved to Princeton, New Jersey, where she was admitted into Miss Fine's School.
 For school admissions, Anne took her stepfather's surname.
 When she was fifteen years old, her mother and stepfather separated and she moved to her mother's home town, Syracuse, New York.
 There, Froelick's mother opened her own dress shop targeted at teenage girls.

 One year later, at sixteen years, Froelick enrolled into Smith College.
 During this time, she reconnected with her biological father, who supported her monthly while studying.
 Her scholarship was based on her midterm grades, and although they fell below academic standards, she was allowed to continue, after which her grades improved.
 Froelick remembered, "But in the meantime my mother had just decided that she wasn't going to let me back.
 She wanted my sister and me to take over her dress business."

 At age 19, Froelick moved to New York City to start an acting career.
 She appeared in minor roles in local New York stage productions and summer theater.
 To support her acting career, Taylor worked as a model at fashion shows for Lord & Taylor and other department stores.
 She also worked as a model for fashion designer Elizabeth Hawes.